 (1) R&M Fund Accounting & Administration Survey, 2020.
-(2) R&M Investor Services Survey, 2020.
+(2) R&M Investor Services Survey, 2021.
 (3) Global Finance, 2021.
 (4) Totals may not add up due to rounding.

-- A premier global investment bank with core operations across Canada, the U.S., the U.K./Europe, and APAC - 11th largest global investment bank by fees(1) - Strategically positioned in the largest financial centres, focused on the world's largest and most mature capital markets encompassing ~86% of the global investment banking fee pool(1) - Recognized by the most significant corporations, institutional investors, asset managers, private equity firms, and governments around the globe as an innovative, trusted partner with in-depth expertise in capital markets, banking and finance
+- A premier global investment bank with core operations across Canada, the U.S., the U.K./Europe, and APAC - 12th largest global investment bank by fees(1) - Strategically positioned in the largest financial centres, focused on the world's largest and most mature capital markets encompassing ~84% of the global investment banking fee pool(1) - Recognized by the most significant corporations, institutional investors, asset managers, private equity firms, and governments around the globe as an innovative, trusted partner with in-depth expertise in capital markets, banking and finance

-(1) Dealogic - fiscal Q2 2021.
+(1) Dealogic - August 2021.
 (2) Global Markets segment revenue has been restated to align select portfolios previously disclosed in Repo and Secured Financing to FICC and Global Equities.
 Revenue by business only includes Corporate & Investment Banking and Global Markets, excluding CM Other.
-(3) For three months ended April 30, 2021.
+(3) For three months ended July 31, 2021.

-Drive Deeper, Multi-Product Client Relationships Gain market share across all businesses by deepening relationships and leading with differentiated content Expand client coverage and relationships in targeted sectors Lead with Advice, Empowered by Ideas, Insights and Innovation Grow Advisory & Origination and accelerate Sustainable Finance across all business areas Enhance Sales & Trading client value, insights and profitability from scaled electronic and digital strategy Leverage Cross Platform Collaboration and Convergence Foster cross-platform and cross-geography collaboration and convergence across businesses and asset classes Drive further connectivity with other RBC businesses Invest in and Engage our Talent Renew emerging and high potential talent development programs; execute senior hiring plan Accelerate reignited Diversity & Inclusion strategy and execute workplace of the future strategy Optimize our Business and Efficiently Leverage Scale Focus on reviewing our cost base and funding strategy to drive efficiencies Optimize balance sheet utilization and strategically reallocate resources Evolve our Brand as an Innovative, Trusted Partner Maintain our leaders hip position in Canada and strengthenour position in the U.S while continuing to be a leader in targeted areas in the U.K., Europe, and Australia, Asia & other regions aligned with our global expertise Be recognized by our clients as an innovative, trusted partner with best-in-class capabilities and expertise
+Drive Deeper, Multi-Product Client Relationships Gain market share across all businesses and expand number of multi-product relationships Expand client coverage in underpenetrated sectors and products Lead with Advice, Empowered by Ideas, Insights and Innovation Grow Advisory & Origination and accelerate Sustainable Finance across all business areas Enhance Sales & Trading client value and insights from scaled electronic and digital strategy Leverage Cross Platform Collaboration and Convergence Foster cross-platform and geography collaboration across businesses and asset classes Invest in and Engage our Talent Renew focus on talent development programs and accelerate Diversity & Inclusion strategy Optimize our Business and Efficiently Leverage Scale Optimize balance sheet utilization and strategically reallocate resources Evolve our Brand as an Innovative, Trusted Partner Be recognized by our clients as an innovative, trusted partner with best-in-class capabilities